oferchen/hclalign/README.md

 ## Pipeline

-1. **fmt** – runs `terraform fmt` semantics, invoking the Terraform CLI when available and falling back to a pure Go formatter otherwise.
+1. **fmt** – detects the Terraform CLI with `exec.LookPath`; if found it runs `terraform fmt`, otherwise a pure Go formatter is used.
+Newline and BOM hints are carried through and applied only when writing the result.
 2. **align** – reorders attributes to match a configurable schema.

 `terraform fmt` is run again after alignment to ensure canonical layout.
 This process is idempotent: running the tool multiple times yields the same result.